Warming-up#

 Now let’s revisit expectation, variance, and their mathematical expressions (cont.
 Q1 in Pre-course Quiz):

-• Gaussian: many distributions converge to this thanks to the central limit theory
+Gaussian distribution: many distributions converge to this thanks to the central limit theory

 • How does this relate to Q2 in the Pre-course Quiz?